Introduction:

 In the application, please refer to the 24th section/1st subsection/21st item in the Act on the Openness of Government Activities (621/1999).

-The application should be sent to the Head of Academic Affairs in your faculty, who presents the application for the dean.
+The application should be sent to xxx in your faculty, who presents the application for the head of the department.

 3. When you receive language response on your master’s thesis: